First Parish COVID-19 Information

 We are a community of care.
 We value consent and inclusion.

 Please let Rev. Liz Weber or Rev. Amy Freedman know if you learn that you were exposed to or positive for COVID-19 and have recently been at a First Parish event.
 First Parish leaders will notify all other attendees of their possible exposure, while maintaining your privacy.
+Liz is also available for pastoral support around an exposure or illness.

 Each of us is always free to take more precautions if we need or want to.
 For example, someone may continue to wear a mask even if it’s no longer required.